lordmathis/llamactl/docs/user-guide/web-ui.md

 # Web UI Guide

-The LlamaCtl Web UI provides an intuitive interface for managing your Llama.cpp instances.
+The Llamactl Web UI provides an intuitive interface for managing your Llama.cpp instances.

 ## Overview